jeffreykegler/old_kollos/notes/misc/constant_space.md

 dotted rules.
 For each of these dotted rules, we add the corresponding left inter-split rule as a node of the left subtree.
+Within the left subtree,
-We link these nodes in the same way as the dotted rules are linked in libmarpa.
+we link these nodes in the same way as the dotted rules are linked in libmarpa.

 ### Derive split point predictions.

 [ *Corrected to here* ]